andreahaku/sdk_gpt/README.md

-# Language Model Document Retriever (MetaMask SDK Docs test)
+# Language Model Document Retriever (MetaMask developers and Zendesk knowledge base tests)

-This repository contains a Node.js application that uses OpenAI's GPT-4-based model to answer questions related to a set of documents.
+This repository contains a Node.js application that uses OpenAI's GPT-3.5 and GPT-4 based model to answer questions related to a set of documents.
 Specifically the MetaMask SDK documentation.

 The application first processes the documents, creating a vector store for efficient retrieval, and then provides an interactive prompt for users to ask questions.